A/N: Thank you for all the lovely reviews. You have made me feel extremely welcome in this fandom. I hope you continue to enjoy the story.

 "Well, I want to, so I am.
 I just need to figure out how to support myself during that time."
-Hermione finished her beer.
+Hermione said with finality before finishing her beer.
 "So, George," Hermione said.
 "Tell me what's going on at Weasleys' Wizard Wheezes."

 Conversation became lively and lighthearted as they talked about the store's newest gadgets, some which Fred had designed.
 Eventually, they began to speculate on what Ginny's last year at Hogwarts would be like.
 She admitted that she could hardly imagine school without so many of her friends present.
 And none of her brothers would be there, either.
 Still, she was looking forward to moving forward and finishing her schooling.

 During a lull in the conversation, Hermione stepped outside for some fresh air, only to be joined by Harry a few moments later.

 "So, how are you really, Hermione?"
 Harry asked.

 "I am good, really good.
 This summer has helped me get back on track.
 I've been able to delve into the books, which I love."
 She smirked as Harry agreed heartily.

 "You seem happier.
 And you've been spending time with McGonagall?" he asked.

 'Yes.
 She has been very kind to me.
 I am extremely grateful," Hermione sighed, staring at the emerging stars.